Oseremhen/Oseremhen/README.md

 - 👋 Hi, I’m Eugenia
 - 👀 I’m interested in Analytics
 - 🌱 I’m currently learning Data Analytics and Visualization from the University of Toronto bootcamp.
-- 💞️ I’m looking to collaborate on  Analytics projects
+- 💞️ I have experience in purchasing analysis and I’m looking to collaborate on Analytics projects
 - 📫 How to reach me eugenia.okpamen@gmail.com

 <!---